kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/RobertFuddBewusstsein17Jh.png" width="300">

 ## Competition
-Google provides image search functions, but does so for all the enormous amount of data they have crawled.
+Google provides image search functions for the massive amount of content they have crawled.
+Many believe that having more content is better.
+Some don't believe that at all.

-A machine or human using Grub will also be able to receive imagery using search queries such as "robot hand" if Grub is shown a few pages on robot hands.
-This keeps things simple and secure and doesn't require scraping Google results.
-Ick!
+A machine or human using Grub will also be able to receive related imagery using search queries such as "robot hand" even if Grub is only shown a few pages on robot hands.
+This keeps things simple and secure and doesn't require scraping Google results to get imagery into your machine.

-Here's a page fragment created with Grub:
+Here's an example page fragment created with Grub:

 <img src="https://github.com/kordless/grub-2.0/blob/main/docs/h2ssme1AjSKfObij3DMZyQ2.jpg?raw=true" width="500">

-Unlike Google, when Grub is given a site it may return one or more images and/or word indexes.
-Images may be queried in Solr later by time or relatedness function.
+Unlike Google, when Grub is given a site it may return one or more images and/or search indexes.
+Indexes can be queried later by using Solr's time or relatedness functions.

-This may be useful for testing or training machine learning models or providing new types of search features to users, such as I am doing with [mitta.us](https://mitta.us).
+This process may be useful for testing or training machine learning models or providing new types of search features to users, such as I am doing with [mitta.us](https://mitta.us).

+In summary, you can imagine Grub-2.0 as an AI powered crawler.

 ## How
 Queried by URL, Grub "crawls" the page visually using Gekcodriver and machine learning models trained to find crops for  images found on a web page.